fessycode/blocksport/README.md

-Block sport is a sport predicting platform that is integrate on blockchain.
+Block sport is a sport predicting platform that is integrated on blockchain.